jakekgrog/GhostDB/README.md

 GhostDB provides a very large hash table that is distributed across multiple machines and stores large numbers of key-value pairs within the hash table.

-The primary purpose of an in-memory key-value store is to provide ultrafast and inexpensive access to copies of data.
-Most data stores have areas of data that are frequently accessed but seldom updated.
-Additionally, querying a database is always slower and more expensive than locating a key in a key-value pair cache.
-Some database queries are especially expensive to perform; for example, queries that involve joins across multiple tables or queries with intensive calculations.
-By caching such query results, you pay the price of the query once, then you can quickly retrieve the data multiple times without having to re-execute the query.

-Users of GhostDB are able to configure GhostDB nodes on machines they have control over; for example AWS EC2 instances that the client has provisioned.
-The clients application servers are capable of interacting with GhostDB through the GhostDB SDKs much the same way their application servers may interface with a MySQL or MongoDB instance.

 ## GhostDB Cache Node Installation

 To install a GhostDB Cache Node on a server you want to act as a cache for your application, you must first obtain a copy of the GhostDB Cache Node binary.